Hartvik90/3DPiratBay/README.md

  Each boat slot can hold one item—either a cannon or a barrel.
  If you are docked to the resource island, other players cannot initiate a battle with you.

 Docking at Your Island: Load or unload cannons and resource barrels between your boat and the dock.
-If you are docked to your own island, and another player initiate a battle, they will first battle your boat, then they can battle your island if they win on the same turn.
+If you are docked to your island, and another player initiated a battle, they will first battle your boat, then they can battle your island if they win on the same turn.

 🏴‍☠️Battles🏴‍☠️
  Boat battle: Both players roll the dice.
 Add +1 to your roll for every cannon on your boat.
 Loser: Loses their inventory.
 Their boat is sent back to their home harbor.
 Cannons are returned to the Armory lot.